nzroof/samba/README.md

                     [browsable] default:'yes' or 'no'
                     [readonly] default:'yes' or 'no'
                     [guest] allowed default:'yes' or 'no'
-                    [users] allowed default:'all' or list of allowed users [admins] allowed default:'none' or list of admin users -t ""       Configure timezone
+                    [users] allowed default:'all' or list of allowed users or groups [admins] allowed default:'none' or list of admin users or groups -t ""       Configure timezone
                     possible arg: "[timezone]" - zoneinfo timezone for container -u "<username;password>"       Add a user